-There can be no assurance that the requirements of the NYSE Arca, Inc. (the "Exchange") necessary to maintain the listing of shares of the Funds will continue to be met.
-The Exchange may, but is not required to, remove the shares of the Funds from listing if, among other things: (i) following the initial 12-month period beginning upon the commencement of trading of Funds shares, there are fewer than 50 record and/or beneficial owners of shares of the Funds for 30 or more consecutive trading days, or (ii) any other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
-The Exchange will also remove shares of the Funds from listing and trading upon termination of the Funds.
+There can be no assurance that the requirements of the NYSE Arca, Inc., Nasdaq Stock Market LLC and CBOE BZX Exchange, Inc. (each an "Exchange") necessary to maintain the listing of shares of the Funds will continue to be met.
+Each Exchange may, but is not required to, remove the shares of the Funds from listing if, among other things: (i) following the initial 12-month period beginning upon the commencement of trading of Funds shares, there are fewer than 50 record and/or beneficial owners of shares of the Funds for 30 or more consecutive trading days, or (ii) any other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
+The Exchanges will also remove shares of the Funds from listing and trading upon termination of the Funds.